-In February 2007, we entered into parent indemnification agreements with each of our directors and officers, including Messrs.
-Joyce, Whalen, Kagan and Joung who serve or served as directors and/or officers of the General Partner.
+We have entered into parent indemnification agreements with each of our directors and officers, including Messrs.
+Joyce, Perkins, Whalen, Kagan and Hwang who serve or served as directors and/or officers of the General Partner.
 Each parent indemnification agreement provides that we will indemnify and hold harmless each indemnitee for Expenses (as defined in the parent indemnification agreement) to the fullest extent permitted or authorized by law, including the Delaware General Corporation Law, in effect on the date of the agreement or as it may be amended to provide more advantageous rights to the indemnitee.
 If such indemnification is unavailable as a result of a court decision and if we and the indemnitee are jointly liable in the proceeding, we will contribute funds to the indemnitee for his Expenses in proportion to relative benefit and fault of us and indemnitee in the transaction giving rise to the proceeding.

 Each parent indemnification agreement also provides that we will indemnify the indemnitee for monetary damages for actions taken as our director or officer or for serving at our request as a director or officer or another position at another corporation or enterprise, as the case may be but only if (i) the indemnitee acted in good faith and, in the case of conduct in his official capacity, in a manner he reasonably believed to be in our best interests and, in all other cases, not opposed to our best interests and (ii) in the case of a criminal proceeding, the indemnitee must have had no reasonable cause to believe that his conduct was unlawful.
 The parent indemnification agreement also provides that we must advance payment of certain Expenses to the indemnitee, including fees of counsel, subject to receipt of an undertaking from the indemnitee to return such advance if it is it is ultimately determined that the indemnitee is not entitled to indemnification.
-In December 2010, we entered into a parent indemnification agreement with Mr. Meloy and in February 2011, we entered into a parent indemnification agreement with Mr. Redd.